idmwy/Matrix/README.md

 # Matrix Inverse

-this c# code will calculate 3x3 matrix inverse
+This c# code will calculate 3x3 matrix inverse

 The code can bu run in the following link: https://paiza.io/projects/yrSqBjoxhnAtgGjj3JnJjg